 Sometimes you may have an option in a questionnaire which none of the respondents select.
 If you are using an Excel-style file or an SPSS file with incomplete code frames, the category will not appear when you create a table for the question.
-You may wish to have a table which includes the missing category, and which shows 0%.
-You can add this missing category a couple of ways:
+That is, if your variable is a scaled question 1-5 and no respondents selected 1, the Values for the variable in Displayr would be 2-5 and not show the 1 category.
+However, you may wish to have a table that includes the missing category with 0%.

-Both will take you from a variable set with incomplete categories (shown in a table):
+Any will take you from a variable set with incomplete categories (shown in a table):

 to one with the missing category included (Prefer not to answer below):